 Rare Book School, University of Virginia

-- Interested students must consult with J. Fernando Pena, Director, Rare Books & Special Collections Program and prove that he/she has the appropriate background to participate.
+- Interested students must consult with J. Fernando Peña, Director, Rare Books & Special Collections Program and prove that he/she has the appropriate background to participate.

-- Complete the Intention to Enroll form.
+- Complete the Palmer School / Rare Book School Intention to Register form.

 - A grader will be determined for you so that you may get credit for the course through completion of a final project.
 We will register you for LIS 710 thus these are not considered to be transfer credits.

 - Courses are 3 credits.
 Tuition is split as follows: 1 credit is paid to RBS and 2 credits plus fees is paid to LIU.

 - These are advanced level rare books courses offered over 2 weeks during the summer in London.

 - Interested students must have taken either LIS 713: Rare Books and Special Collections or any History of the Book course.

 - Students must register for the additional credit, which involves completing a project beyond the course.

 - Credits earned at LRBS must be transferred to LIU directly or through the credit transfer form.
 Don’t forget that dual degree students are already transferring in the maximum number of credits through the dual degree program so they will not be eligible to transfer in credits from London Rare Book School.